Dale Divoky

 He sat again — some were amazed

-The Artist’s twin sculpture were praised
+The Artist’s twin sculptures were praised

-Then came reflections
+Then came reflections,

 Subtler directions